 What is Dual Credit?
-Dual Credit courses are college level courses offered by Doña Ana Community College.
+Dual Credit courses are college level courses offered by Doña Ana Community College, New Mexico State University and Eastern New Mexico University.
 GISD students who enroll in Dual Credit courses have the opportunity to earn college credit and high school elective credits at the same time.
 Course topics cover a wide range of subjects and materials.
 Students enrolled in Dual Credit are subject to the rules, guidelines and calendars of DACC.

 Who is eligible for Dual Credit?
-11th and 12th grade students within the Gadsden Independent School District who has a 2.0 GPA, parent permission and no more than 5 absences (Principals' discretion) may be eligible for Dual Credit.
+11th and 12th grade students within the Gadsden Independent School District who have a 2.0 GPA, parent permission and no more than 5 absences (Principals' discretion) may be eligible for Dual Credit.
 How to participate in Dual Credit: Student must take the COMPASS placement exam and pass 2 or more of the following: